-Prerequisite(s): Learning Strategies (PF 321), Introduction to Spreadsheets (COMP 106), and either Introduction to Quantitative Reasoning (MATH 115) for students pursuing a non-STEM major, or Fundamental Algebra (MATH 150).
+Prerequisite(s): Learning Strategies (PF 321) and either Introduction to Quantitative Reasoning (MATH 115) for students pursuing a non-STEM major, or Fundamental Algebra (MATH 150).

 This course introduces the student to statistics with business applications.
 The course covers both descriptive and inferential statistics.
 Topics included are: measures of central tendency; measures of dispersion; graphical displays of data; linear regression; basic probability concepts; binomial and normal probability distributions; confidence intervals; and hypothesis testing.
 These topics will be covered using a basic knowledge of algebra and Microsoft Excel.